iShiBin/ishibin.github.io/_pages/about.md

 If you would like to know more about my profession, please check [my cv](https://www.linkedin.com/in/binshi/).

 ### Interests
-Mindfulness and productivity are my most interesting subject, and I am still on my way to practice, and then build my own methodology.
+Mindfulness and productivity are my most interests, and I am still on my way to practice and build my own methodology.

 My other hobbies are reading, travel, and photography.
 I will keep writing notes and articles (mostly in Chinese) on [my life blog](http://shibin.info).